LOMO T-22 4.5/75 Review

 The lens has a 10-blade iris diaphragm.
 Because T-22 4.5/75 issued for a long time and at different factories, there are different barrel designs.

 My copy has a filter thread of 40.5 mm.
-This allows mount the hood (I installed hood M58 through appropriate step-up ring).
+This allows mount the hood (I installed hood M58 through the appropriate step-up ring).
 But I met another design, where a filter thread absent.

 T-22 4.5/75 Sample Shootings